Sporadic group: Names

 Various constructions for these groups were first compiled in Conway et al. (1985), including character tables, individual conjugacy classes and lists of maximal subgroup, as well as Schur multipliers and orders of their outer automorphisms.
 These are also listed online at Wilson, Parker, Nickerson & Bray (1999), updated with their group presentations and semi-presentations.
 The degrees of minimal faithful representation or Brauer characters over fields of characteristic p ≥ 0 for all sporadic groups have also been calculated, and for some of their covering groups.
 These are detailed in Jansen (2005).
 A further exception in the classification of finite simple groups is the Tits group T, which is sometimes considered of Lie type or sporadic — it is almost but not strictly a group of Lie type — which is why in some sources the number of sporadic groups is given as 27, instead of 26.

-In some other sources, the Tits group is regarded as neither sporadic nor of Lie type, or both.
-The Tits group is the (n = 0)-member ^{2}F_{4}(2)′ of the infinite family of commutator groups ^{2}F_{4}(2^{2n+1})′; thus in a strict sense not sporadic, nor of Lie type.
-For n > 0 these finite simple groups coincide with the groups of Lie type ^{2}F_{4}(2^{2n+1}), also known as Ree groups of type ^{2}F_{4}.
+The diagram at right is based on Ronan (2006).
+It does not show the numerous non-sporadic simple subquotients of the sporadic groups.
 The earliest use of the term sporadic group may be Burnside (1911) where he comments about the Mathieu groups: "These apparently sporadic simple groups would probably repay a closer examination than they have yet received."
 (At the time, the other sporadic groups had not been discovered.)

-The diagram at right is based on Ronan (2006).
-It does not show the numerous non-sporadic simple subquotients of the sporadic groups.

 Organization

 Happy Family

-Of the 26 sporadic groups, 20 can be seen inside the monster group as subgroups or quotients of subgroups (sections).
+Of the 26 (or 27) sporadic groups, 20 can be seen inside the monster group as subgroups or quotients of subgroups (sections).

 These twenty have been called the happy family by Robert Griess, and can be organized into three generations.
 (Note: Conway et al. (1985) organizes the 26 sporadic groups in likeness:

 "The sporadic simple groups may be roughly sorted as the Mathieu groups, the Leech lattice groups, Fischer's 3-transposition groups, the further Monster centralizers, and the half-dozen oddments.")